ser-drephs/trackrs/README.md

 - `folder`: the folder for the time tracker json files.
 - `threshold_limits`: time in minutes which acts as threshold for the limits.
 In between this limits neither `status` nor `end` will calculate additional breaks.
 - `limits`: staring from a specific hour `start`, a mandatory `minutes` break is required.
 This is used by `status` and `end` to calculate the working time.
-- `workperday`: setup the normal work hours for a day.
+- `workperday`: setup the normal work time for a day in minutes.

 Example:
 ```json